rockyshi1993/nodestack/README.md

+# This repository has been moved to  https://github.com/ndskstack/ndsk
 # nodestack
 ndsk is a next-generation full-stack framework for JavaScript developers.
 It is designed to be very simple, allowing you to create secure, high-performance, high-quality programs with minimal code.
 Improve your development efficiency by 200%